aduna-kebeda/character_aip/README.md

 - Open your browser and navigate to `http://localhost:3000` to access the chat application.
 - Interact with the AI character through the chat interface.

-## Contributing

-Feel free to submit issues or pull requests to improve the project.

-## License

-This project is licensed under the MIT License.